Saul Gone: Plot

 In Florida, Kim starts volunteering at a pro bono legal services firm.
 District Attorney Suzanne Ericsen calls her to warn that Jimmy's testimony could affect her.
-Kim attends the sentencing in Albuquerque, where Jimmy admits he lied so she would be present in person.
+Kim attends the sentencing in Albuquerque, where Jimmy admits he lied about her involvement so she would be present.
 He confesses to enabling Walt and admits his role in Chuck's suicide.
 He is sentenced to 86 years in prison, where he is revered by fellow inmates who recognize him as Saul.
-Kim visits him and they share a cigarette.
+Kim visits him under false pretenses and they share a cigarette.
 As she departs, he goes to the prison yard to see her off and gestures finger guns.
-Kim acknowledges the gesture and leaves.
+Kim gazes at him before leaving.

 Production

 Development

 "Saul Gone" is the series finale for Better Call Saul, and was written and directed by series co-creator and showrunner Peter Gould.
 Gould wrote the Breaking Bad episode "Better Call Saul", which introduced the character Saul Goodman, and co-created the spin-off with Vince Gilligan.
 Gould and Gilligan initially served as co-showrunners before Gilligan left the writers room to focus on other projects, resulting in Gould becoming the sole showrunner.

-In the week leading up to the finale, Gilligan stated that the episode would likely be the last entry in the Breaking Bad franchise, as he and Gould were both ready to move on to new stories.
+In the week leading up to the finale's premiere, Gilligan stated that the episode would likely be the last entry in the Breaking Bad franchise, as he and Gould were both ready to move on to new stories.
 Gould later acknowledged that by the time Breaking Bad ended, he and Gilligan were already developing the spin-off, but by the time Better Call Saul's finale aired, the two were working on other projects.